majestrate/i2p.rocks.blog/content/mass-spyware-2021.md

 This app does not have a launcher icon.
 To uninstall this app on android, go to `settings -> applications` and list all the applications, scroll down until you find it, tap the app's icon, tap `force stop` and then tap `uninstall`.
 If this event bothers you consider leaving a review on the application on gplay with a rating you think it deserves: [here](https://play.google.com/store/apps/details?id=gov.ma.covid19.exposurenotifications.v3).

 ![knowing your exact location at all times is a public health issue and totally cannot be abused for monetary gain](/blog/images/mass-spyware.jpg)

+The fundmanetal problem here is you can just not do business with google, that choice isn't there with the government.
+Also, the local government wants to know your exact location at all times, you know, for public safety reasons, nothing else.
+Don't worry about the possible 3rd party abuses that may occur by collecting such information.
+What could possibly go wrong?! *cough* china.